njlr/rs-core-lib/prion/core.md

 any that is not marked `noexcept`) will throw `NullPointer` if the pointer is null.

-Mote that there is no default constructor.
+Note that there is no default constructor.
 Move construction and assignment are implemented as reference incrementing copies on the underlying pointer (i.e. the same as copy construction and assignment).
 Behaviour is otherwise the same as the corresponding operations on a `shared_ptr`.